Team Intrinsic scoops podium finish at Ocean Tri

 Double race weekend for me, and a brilliant weekend to boot … good weather, course PBs, podiums and a cheeky surf!

 Friday dawned perfect race weather for the highlight of Team Intrinsic’s competitive year – the JLL Property Triathlon.
-This is always a welcome chance to catch up with industry friends and colleagues over some pre-race banter, hard racing and post-race refreshments.
+It’s great to catch up with industry friends and colleagues over pre-race banter, hard racing and post-race refreshments.
 You can’t ask for much more in a day out!

 Part of the great appeal of the JLL Property Tri is its spectator-friendly location at Eton Dorney.
-Here, spectators can get close to the course and enjoy great views of competitors whilst shouting encouragement and abuse in equal measure!
+Supporters can get close to the course and competitors, dishing out encouragement and abuse in equal measure!

-As a Team Intrinsic ‘young gun’ I’m in one of the day’s last waves, so consequently I can enjoy watching colleagues race first.
+As a Team Intrinsic ‘young gun’ I’m in one of the late waves, so can enjoy supporting colleagues race first.
 Chris Roberts quickly emerges on to the bike leg with a massive smile on his face as he tests out a new disc wheel.
 It’s safe to say he’s a fan as the smile gets bigger with every lap!
 Chris continues to look solid throughout the run, finishing finally with a new course PB (1:15:49).

 Ben Ferguson continued Team Intrinsic’s good form with another PB finish of 1:32:48.
 Most noteworthy, it’s an 18 minute improvement on his 2016 race.
 Ben Richards kicks off the afternoon with a 1:10:10 finish – yet another course PB for the team.
 The gauntlet is down, but I’m feeling relaxed and looking forward to getting in the water.

 The race starts in a flurry.
-I’ve positioned myself at the front and middle for the first time and soon find myself clear of the main pack.
+I’ve positioned myself at the front middle and soon find myself clear of the main pack.
 I try getting onto the toes of a Legal & General athlete who has led our category’s swim for the past few years.
 I get them for an instant but can’t hold.

-I exit the water in third and quickly head to the extended transition area.
-After a brief shenanigans with a shoe, I quickly get into a rhythm on the bike and take the wave lead.
+Exiting the water in third I swiftly head to the extended transition area.
+After footwear shenanigans, I quickly get into a rhythm on the bike and take the wave lead.
 The bike feels amazing and I get quicker over the 4 laps.

 After another extended transition, I hit the run with a healthy lead on my wave.
 Finding a steady rhythm, I don’t bother looking at my watch until the turn point.
-I’m feeling good in my legs (not so much in my stomach), and the cheering of Team Intrinsic pushes me on to a strong finish.
-I just about manage to keep the contents of my stomach down, but in a time of 1.05.57 and 8th individual overall.
+I’m feeling good in my legs though not so much in my stomach.
+But Team Intrinsic’s enthusiastic cheers push me on to a strong finish.
+I just about manage to keep the contents of my stomach down coming 8th overall in 1.05.57.
 Chuffed!

 Following a pit stop at home in Somerset, I headed to North Devon for the Croyde Ocean Triathlon.
-I arrived in drizzling rain and high winds, and given the choice of riding the bike course or surfing, the surf wins.
-I caught up with little brother Jon who was guesting for Team Intrinsic, and we relaxed over a local beer and debate the height of the waves.
+I arrived in drizzling rain and high winds.
+Given the choice of recceing the bike course or surfing, the surf wins.
+I caught up with little brother Jon, guesting for Team Intrinsic, as we relaxed over local beers and debated wave height.

-We woke on race day to crystal clear blue skies and only a breath of wind, but 2-3ft clean waves and a swarm of jellyfish.
+We woke on race day to crystal clear blue skies and only a breath of wind, 2-3ft clean waves and a smack of jellyfish.
 As the first few waves of competitors went off, we joked about how difficult they were making it look getting to the first buoy.

 The joking stopped as soon as we hit the first decent-sized wave and witnessed the field of athletes blow apart, with people knocked backwards and under the surf.
 It took just 10 seconds to realise it was going to call for more than just swimming to get out.
 So with a mixture of dolphin dives, head-up swimming and the odd stroke of breaststroke I make it to the first buoy and settle into a rhythm.
 I made my way through the field, trying to ignore the constant touching of jellyfish, including a few straight to the face!